What’s a Good SAT or ACT Score?

 2. Look at the colleges you want to attend.

 The key to setting your SAT and ACT goal score is to look at the colleges you are interested in.
 A good score is simply a score that will help you gain admission to the university you want to attend.
-Do some research and find out the average SAT or ACT scores for that school.
+Do some research and find out the average SAT or ACT scores for students accepted to your prospective college.

 As you can see, the more competitive the school, the higher your score needs to be.

-Princeton University is currently ranked as the #1 Best College, according to the 2019 U.S. News and World Report.
+Princeton University is currently ranked as the #1 Best College, according to the 2020 U.S. News and World Report.
 With a 5% acceptance rank, it makes sense that you would need to score in the top 1% of test-takers to have a shot at admission.
-Rutgers University is ranked #56.
-While not as competitive as Princeton, its relatively high rank means that successful admission will still require a top 20% score.
+Rutgers University is ranked #62.
+While not as competitive as Princeton, its high rank means that successful admission will still require a top 15% score.

 Generally, you need to aim to score ABOVE your prospective college’s average score.

 Remember, you are competing for admission with students who may have a higher GPA or more impressive accolades than you.
-So to increase your chances, you should set your SAT goal about 50 points higher than your school’s average and your ACT goal at least 2 points higher.
+So to increase your chances, you should research not only the average score of accepted students but also the 75th percentile scores of accepted students.

 3. Look at your college application.